rjuju/rjuju.github.io/_posts/blog/2015-07-02-how-about-hypothetical-indexes.markdown

   * first of all, it must be completely pluggable.
 It's available as an extension and can be used (for now) on any 9.2 or higher PostgreSQL server.
   * it must be as non intrusive as it's possible.
 It's usable as soon as you create the extension, without restart.
-Also, each backend has it's own set of hypothetical indexes, which mean that adding an hypothetical index will not disturb other connections.
+Also, each backend has its own set of hypothetical indexes, which mean that adding an hypothetical index will not disturb other connections.
 Also, the hypothetical indexes are stored in memory, adding/removing a huge amount of them will not bloat your system catalog.